RasaHQ/financial-demo/data/nlu.md

 - Fuel my cell
 - Pay for my project
 - Pay for my cell
+- fuel my entity
+- I would like to fuel this project with IXO tokens
+- fund
+- fuel
+- fuel_my_entities
+- Fuel project
+- Fuel
+- Fuel a project
+- FuelEntityForm
+- fuel_entity_form
+- fuel my project
+- I would like to fuel my project

 ## intent:check_balance
 - How much money is on my account?